oreillymedia/cypress-playback/README.md

 What happens next depends on what mode the plugin is in:

-* If the plugin is in "playback" mode, it will try to find a recorded response for that specific request.
 * If the plugin is in "record" mode, it will capture the response and write it to disk when the test is completed.
+* If the plugin is in "playback" mode, it will try to find a previously recorded response for that specific request.

 More details on the plugin's mode can be found below.